Call for Papers: Security and Conflict in Twentieth Century China

 We welcome participation from graduate students as well as established scholars.
-Preference will be given to active members in the Society.
-All accepted participants in the 2018 Conference should be members of the HSTCC.
-You may join the HSTCC via the Society website at hstcconline.org.
-(If you need to check on the status of your membership, please contact the Secretary/Treasurer Professor Xiaoping Cong, email@example.com).
+Preference will be given to active members in the Society, and all accepted participants in the 2018 Conference should be members of the HSTCC.
+(You may join the HSTCC via the Society website at hstcconline.org.
+(If you need to check on the status of your membership, please contact the Secretary/Treasurer Professor Xiaoping Cong, firstname.lastname@example.org).

-The deadline for submitting proposals (for individual papers, panels, or roundtables) is February 28, 2018.
+The extended deadline for submitting proposals (for individual papers, panels, or roundtables) is March 15, 2018.
 The 2018 conference organizing committee will be comprised of members of the HSTCC Board Timothy Weston, Rebecca Nedostup, and Helen Schneider (HSTCC President).
 We request the proposals in English, but the working languages for the conference will be Chinese and English.
-Accepted proposals will be notified by March 22, and papers will be due for pre-circulation (via a secure website) by July 2, 2018.
+Accepted proposals will be notified by April 4, and papers will be due for pre-circulation (via a secure website) by July 2, 2018.
 Roundtable moderators will be expected to post short outlines of topics to be discussed by that date.
-Please send all the materials named above in a complete file in the body of an email or as an email attachment to Helen Schneider (firstname.lastname@example.org) and Faith Skiles (email@example.com).
+Please send all the materials named above in a complete file in the body of an email or as an email attachment to Helen Schneider (email@example.com) and Faith Skiles (firstname.lastname@example.org).